Ensembl/ensembl-client/doc/architecture/decisions/0021-BLAST-sequence-formats.md

 This document summarises different sequence formats supported by Ensembl BLAST

 ## Supported formats
-We support the most common sequence formats for any BLAST program - Fasta format or sequence as plain text
+We support the most common sequence formats for any BLAST program - FASTA format or sequence as plain text

 ## Decision
-Like other blast search providers we also support 2 ways of input - by pasting sequence in the input box or by uploading a file.
+Like other BLAST search providers we also support 2 ways of input - by pasting sequence in the input box or by uploading a file.

-- Input sequence to be accepted in either Fasta format characters or as plain text format (bare sequences).
+- Input sequence to be accepted in either FASTA format characters or as plain text format (bare sequences).
 (Sequence IDs may be supported in the future)
-- Sequence should contain minimum 5 characters so that blast can process it properly.
+- Sequence should contain minimum 5 characters so that BLAST can process it properly.
-- No more than 30 sequences can be submitted at a time to prevent overloading JDispatcher.
+- No more than 50 sequences can be submitted at a time to help prevent overloading JDispatcher.
+Note however that by selecting multiple species, many more than 50 JDispatcher jobs can be created in a single submission.
 - Sequence to be split into 60-character-long lines (Ensembl standard)
-- Will not implement example data for blast as we don't have it on the current site (and no complaints)
+- Will not implement example data for BLAST as we don't have it on the current site and have not had requests for it

 ## Automatic formatting and validation

-For all sequences inserted in the blast input field we do a set of automatic formatting and validation to capture any accidental errors and highlight them on screen.
+For all sequences inserted in the BLAST input field we do a set of automatic formatting and validation to capture any accidental errors and highlight them on screen.

-### Formattings:
+### Formatting:
 1. Transform all characters to upper-case letters if they aren’t upper-cased.
 2. Remove all spaces (or tabs) between characters
 3. Split the input into 60-character lines (Ensembl standard), except for the header line of FASTA-formatted sequences